-President: Rachel Gehr, EEE PhD Student
+Operating Officer: Rachel Gehr, EEE PhD Student

 Rachel is a PhD student in Environmental and Ecological Engineering researching UV-based processes for defluorination of PFAS.
 She also helps lead a project that provides safe water access and WASH education to rural communities of the Dominican Republic.
 In her free time, Rachel enjoys hiking, yoga, and playing piano.

 Treasurer/Funding Chair: Ashwini Srinivasaprasad, IE MS student

 Ashwini is a Master’s student in Industrial Engineering with a concentration in Healthcare engineering.
 Her thesis concerns the usability testing of medical devices.
 She is passionate about healthcare parity and wants to improve healthcare delivery systems in low resource settings.
 Currently, Ashwini interns for the WHO and is exploring different modelling methods to track the incidence and spread of Malaria in South America.
 She loves weightlifting, hiking and exploring cafes.

 Career Opportunities Chair: Edwin Kpodzro, ME PhD Student